 Describe how requirement will be assessed: Discussion in class will be used to assess comprehension as material is taught, with adjustments based upon student responses.
-Applications in problem solving will be tested with online homework assignments, which provide real-time feedback and directed hints.
-These embedded hints serve to help students recognize errors while doing a problem, and then correct them to reach a correct answer.
-Exams will also be used to assess student knowledge.
+Applications in problem solving will be tested with online homework assignments, which provide real-time feedback and directed hints, which help to guide the student toward a correct understanding of the principles and mathematics involved in solving the problems.
+The lab assignments will be graded, as will exams given in the lecture portion of the course.